Fenekhu/snhu-eportfolio/index.md

 [![An example of the Dart objects that might exist in one feature using the architecture described on page.](assets/flutter-mvvm.png)](https://docs.flutter.dev/app-architecture/guide#mvvm)

-With this as a base, came up with a list of 40-ish elements across the different layers to reach all the features I had planned for the app.
+With this as a base, I came up with a list of 40-ish elements across the different layers to reach all the features I had planned for the app.
 I turned this list into a flowchart similar to the one above, illustrating the location of each component within the architecture, as well as the flow of communications between them.
 I modified the diagram frequently throughout development, so unfortunately I don't have this initial version anymore.

 ## Week Two: Reviewing My Previous Project